Website Lead Intelligence β Find the Right Person, Verified

 Limitations

-- No JavaScript rendering β the actor uses CheerioCrawler which parses static server-rendered HTML.
+- No JavaScript rendering β Website Contact Scraper uses CheerioCrawler which parses static server-rendered HTML.
 Single-page applications that load contact data via client-side JavaScript (React, Angular, Vue) will not have their dynamic content extracted.
+The actor detects these frameworks and warns you in the output.
 For JS-heavy sites, use Website Contact Scraper Pro.

-- Same-domain links only β the actor only follows links within the same domain as the input URL.
+- Same-domain links only β Website Contact Scraper only follows links within the same domain as the input URL.
 Cross-domain team directories or externally hosted about pages are not discovered.

 - Name extraction depends on HTML patterns β team member detection relies on Schema.org markup, 11 recognized CSS class names, and heading-paragraph structure.
 Custom or unconventional layouts may not trigger any of the three extraction strategies.

 - Phone extraction uses targeted selectors β to minimize false positives, phone regex first targets header, footer, nav, address, and elements with contact/phone/info class names.
-Full body text is used only as a fallback when contact-area selectors return insufficient content.
 Numbers formatted as bare digits without separators will not be captured.

 - No authentication support β only publicly accessible pages are processed.
 Login-gated employee directories, intranets, and members-only portals are not supported.